klane/databall/docs/_pages/feature-selection.md

 # Compare Attribute Groupings

+I trained logistic regression models (using scikit-learn's [`LogisticRegression`](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression) class) to compare the predictive capability of different groups of features since logistic regression is well-suited to this type of binary classification problem.
 The plots below show 10-fold cross-validated ROC and precision/recall curves using home and away SRS as the selected attributes.
+There is little spread among the different folds.
+The areas under the curves for the individual folds do not deviate more than 0.02 from the cross validated curves, which are much smoother than the individual fold curves.

 ```python